Jon Gould: Career

 In 1977, Gould was hired by Straight Arrow Press as the East Coast sales manager for Rolling Stone and Outside magazine.

 In 1978, Gould joined Paramount Pictures' Motion Picture Division as the director of marketing administration for the Marketing Group.
 In 1979, Gould became the executive assistant to Frank Mancuso, the executive vice president of distribution and marketing.
 When Mancuso was promoted to president of distribution, Gould remained his executive assistant.
 In 1980, Gould was appointed vice president of corporate communications for Paramount Pictures Corp.
 He specialized in marketing films such as The Warriors (1979), Urban Cowboy (1980), Raiders of the Lost Ark (1981), and Flashdance (1983).
 In 1983, he worked to get the Showtime network, owned by Paramount, the film rights to the Diana Ross concert in New York's Central Park.

 In 1986, Paramount Pictures Corporation signed Gould to produce four films under his company, Jon Jay Gould Productions.

 Gould assisted his friend, socialite Cornelia Guest, with writing her memoir The Debutante's Guide to Life (1986).

 Sexuality and relationship with Andy Warhol

-In November 1980, Gould met artist Andy Warhol at a New York gallery through a mutual friend, photographer Christopher Makos.
-Warhol was initially interested in meeting Gould so that he could get Paramount to advertise in Interview magazine.
-Warhol soon began to pursue a romantic relationship with Gould in 1981, but Gould told him that he was not gay.
-The two men began spending more time together, and Warhol made a silkscreen portrait of Gould in 1981.
+In November 1980, Gould met artist Andy Warhol through a mutual friend, photographer Christopher Makos.
+Warhol was initially interested in Gould for professional reasons—hoping to secure advertising from Paramount Pictures in Interview—but soon began pursuing a romantic relationship in 1981, despite Gould insisting he was not gay.
+The two grew close, and Warhol created a silkscreen portrait of Gould that same year.